kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

 ### The Gang Scheduler API

-Gang scheduler plugin is used to create appropriate `PodGroup` for Volcano or scheduler plugins.
+Gang scheduler plugin is used to create the appropriate `PodGroup` for Volcano or scheduler plugins.

 ```golang
 type GangScheduler struct {